Finger counting: The Debate Continues!

 Tell us in the comments!

-27 Responses to “Finger counting: The Debate Continues!”
+20 thoughts on “Finger counting: The Debate Continues!

 My take is this…. if finger-counting allows you to engage with me and the maths I teach now, by all means use it.
 It’s a tool and yes, there are more efficient ways and tools but for some, that’s all they have.
 There are bigger battles to fight, i.e. doing maths at all.